Oblongmana/raspi-general/README.md

  17. SSH in
  18. Have a beer or other refreshing drink
  19. If it still doesn't work, sorry, I don't have any other ideas for you off the top of my head :(

+### Misc connectivity

+ - I found I could onyl ping ip addresses, no DNS - fix this (hopefully) by doing `sudo nano /etc/resolv.conf` and (assuming it's not there already) adding the line `nameserver 192.168.1.1` - or whatever your router gateway address is.
+Or some other dns server